 If you start to feel sick, call your doctor before you go.
 If you develop symptoms of COVID-19, including fever, cough or shortness of breath, and believe you may have been exposed, call your health care provider or local health department before seeking care.
 Contacting them in advance will help ensure you can get the care you need without putting others at risk.
 Be sure to let the doctor know if you’ve been in close contact with someone diagnosed with COVID-19, or have recently been to an area where the virus has spread.

 Telephonic-only care.
-Effective March 27, 2020 and until further notice, UC will cover telephonic-only visits with in-network providers.
+Effective March 27, 2020 and through June 30, 2021, UC will cover telephonic-only visits with in-network providers.
 Out-of-network coverage will be provided if you are unable to connect with an in-network provider in a timely manner.
 This includes visits for behavioral health and substance misuse.
 Cost shares will be waived for in-network providers only, which means you can have a phone visit with an in-network provider at no cost to you during this time.
 If your provide has questions about this coverage or billing, they should call Anthem’s Provider Services team.

 Note: This benefit does not include chiropractic services, physical, occupational and speech therapies.
 These services require face-to-face interaction and therefore are not appropriate for telephone-only consultations.

 The costs below represent what you’ll pay for treatment if you test positive for COVID-19.